vanadium-archive/todos/README.md

 By default, the web app will use an in-memory (in-browser-tab) local storage engine, and will not talk to Syncbase at all.
-To configure the app to talk to Syncbase, add `d=syncbase` to the url query params, or simply click the storage engine indicator in the upper right corner to toggle it.
+To configure the app to talk to Syncbase, add `d=syncbase` to the url query params, or simply click the storage engine indicator in the top right corner to toggle it.

 When using Syncbase, by default the app attempts to contact the Syncbase service using the Vanadium object name `/localhost:8200`.
 To specify a different name,